kesfrance/dataScie_excercises/README.md

-# dataScience_coursework
+# ds_excercises
-Scripts and Notebooks I made from my data science courseworks.
+Scripts and Notebooks of data science excercises